blackstoneaudio/audiobook-spec/README.md

 ## Why a Spec?

-ONIX is a fantastic (if complex) standard for communicating Metadata.
+ONIX is a fantastic (if complex) standard for communicating metadata.
 Supplemental material, samples, and cover image URLs can also be embedded.

-Unfortunately ONIX is not suitable for the Audio details, and no such standard exists.
+Unfortunately ONIX is not suitable for the audio details, and no such standard exists.

-We have Apps, Web Players, and distribution agreements.
-All of these need to know what order play the audio, and how to display it.
-We need to know if we have all the resources for a book, and that those resources are in-tact.
+We have apps, web players, and distribution agreements.
+All of these need to know the display and playback order, if we have all the resources for a book, and that those resources are in-tact.

-Our automated Ingestion platforms process ONIX to gather all the metadata for a product.
+Our automated ingestion platforms process ONIX to gather all the metadata for a product.
 Then we receive Audio deliveries through alternative channels.

-Our automated delivery platform aggregates the audio (and associated resources) into appropriate packages, for delivery to resellers and distribution partners.
+Our automated delivery platform aggregates the audio (and associated resources) into appropriate packages for delivery to resellers and distribution partners.

-Through our Consumer website we sell content from every major publisher.
-We offer M4B and Zipped-MP3s for our customers to download, in addition to our own apps (Web, Android, iOS) which play high quality M4As.
+Through our consumer website we sell content from every major publisher.
+We offer M4B and zipped MP3s for our customers to download.
+In addition our apps (web, Android, iOS) play high quality M4As.

 ## Why try to solve distribution AND consumption?